 The year-long International Human Rights Clinic provided students with an opportunity to explore multifaceted approaches to human rights lawyering in both domestic and international settings.
 Through Clinic projects and weekly seminars, students focused on a wide range of issues at the heart of global struggles to ensure fundamental rights, substantive equality, and economic and social justice.

-In the fieldwork component of the Clinic, students use cutting-edge tools to investigate and document rights abuses and formulate legal, policy, and community-based responses to current human rights problems.
-Students work closely with grassroots human rights organizations, international NGOs, and U.N. human rights experts and bodies.
-Fieldwork focuses on a wide range of issues in the U.S. and abroad, including: economic and social rights, such as the right to food; human rights and counter-terrorism; the accountability of international financial actors for human rights violations; and the human rights of groups marginalized on the basis of caste, ethnicity, race, religion, gender, and sexuality, among other categories.
+In the fieldwork component of the Clinic, students used cutting-edge tools to investigate and document rights abuses and formulate legal, policy, and community-based responses to current human rights problems.
+Students worked closely with grassroots human rights organizations, international NGOs, and U.N. human rights experts and bodies.
+Fieldwork focused on a wide range of issues in the U.S. and abroad, including: economic and social rights, such as the right to food; human rights and counter-terrorism; the accountability of international financial actors for human rights violations; and the human rights of groups marginalized on the basis of caste, ethnicity, race, religion, gender, and sexuality, among other categories.